rajohns08/corecrypto/README.md

 Building for iOS (arm64)
 ------
+This repo is a fork of the `corecrypto` source code provided at https://developer.apple.com/security.
+No modifications to the `corecrypto` source code have been made - only build/project files.

 Open `corecrypto.xcodeproj` in Xcode (tested on Xcode 13.2.1, macOS 11.6.4).
 Then make sure `corecrypto` is set as the build target and `Any iOS Device (arm64)` is set as the architecture and do a `Product > Archive`:

 ![Alt text](img/build.png?raw=true "Title")